tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_javadoc_tags.md

 ## Avoid `@author`

-Commenting on Javadoc best practices, some people recommend using `@author` because it easily slips out of date, and the source control provides better indication of the last author.
+Commenting on Javadoc best practices, some people recommend using `@author` because the author value easily slips out of date, and the source control provides better indication of the last author.
 (See [Javadoc coding standards](http://blog.joda.org/2012/11/javadoc-coding-standards.html) for more detail.)

 ## Order of tags